alex-gausman/Octicons.TagHelper/README.md

 <octicon-sprite-sheet></octicon-sprite-sheet>
 ````

-2. Add use-sprite to the octicon tag.
+2. Add attribute `use-sprite` to the octicon tag.
 This will reference the svg path in the sprite sheet
 ```html
 <octicon symbol="Octoface" use-sprite></octicon>
 ```